What is Normal after your child dies?

 Normal is having tears waiting behind every smile when you

-realise someone important is missing from all the important
+important is missing from all the important

 events in your family's life.